Agoric/agoric-sdk/packages/SwingSet/README.md

 ## Vat Sources

+**TODO: This is outdated, should content from docs/static-vats.md move here?**

 Each Vat source file (like `vat-foo.js` or `vat-bar.js`) is treated as a starting point for the `rollup` tool, which converts the Vat's source tree into a single string (so it can be evaluated in a SES realm).
 This starting